Australia's economy outpaces forecasts, peers in first quarter

 The closely watched measure of real net national disposable income actually fell 0.2 percent in the year to March, a result more usually associated with recessions.

-Likewise, GDP measured in current prices grew a meager 1.4 percent, a headache for the Liberal National government of Tony Abbott since it is nominal growth that drives the tax take.
+Likewise, GDP measured in current prices grew a meagre 1.4 percent, a headache for the Liberal National government of Tony Abbott since it is nominal growth that drives the tax take.

 Fiscal belt-tightening means the public sector has added nothing to economic growth for over two years, far below its historic annual contribution of 0.75 percentage points.